shruti-misra/husky100/_pages/asb.md

 I approached The Pipeline Project with an idea to have an engineering ASB.
 Consequently, we worked with a new school (Granger High School) in Yakima Valley and taught their students an engineering design curriculum.

-ASB propelled me to recognize my values, realize my identity as an educator and rediscover my purpose as an engineer, who could create impact while connecting with diverse communities.
-It solidified the importance of empathy and community-oriented education, facets of my teaching philosophy, which I use today as a teaching assistant.
+Through ASB, I discovered that using my skills to create meaningful impact drove my sense of purpose.
+I did not have to restrict myself to a specific area, as long as it elevated social good.
+ASB also defined empathy and community as values important to me as an educator, which I now use as a teaching assistant.